zarf-dev/proposals/2-deprecate-big-bang/README.md

 Zarf simplifies Kubernetes deployments in the air-gap.
 The initial Zarf use cases targeted air-gapped environments within the DoD.
 The creators of Zarf were heavily involved in creating the DoD platform, Big Bang.

 Big Bang is a helm chart of helm charts.
 The default Big Bang deployment contains forty different images across fourteen different repositories.
 A user of Zarf creating a package to deploy Big Bang without the Big Bang extension needs to include every image and git repository within Big Bang.
-Each image and repo has a version that changes with each Big Bang release.
+Each image and repo has a version that changes with each Big Bang release, and images & repos change depending on the helm values.
 Manually finding these versions every release is time-consuming and arduous.

 To simplify the deployment of Big Bang within Zarf the Big Bang extension was created.
 This allowed users to create their Big Bang component in as little as three lines of code - version is the only required field.
 Below is the extensions key with a value for every sub-key.